SJTU-IPADS/HEDB/README.md

 **Option-2**: Cloud DBaaS vendors such as Azure, Alibaba, Huawei and others provision operator-based EDBs.
 You can dive into [here](https://github.com/SJTU-IPADS/HEDB/blob/main/src/) to navigate how to build such an EDB using PostgreSQL' user-defined types (UDTs) and user-defined functions (UDFs).
 We call it Type-II EDB.
 Type-II EDB allows a DBA to log into the database, but keeps data always in ciphertext to avoid potential leakage.
 Cool!

-Sad again, we've discovered an attack named "Smuggle".
-You can find how it works in [tools/smuggle.py](https://github.com/SJTU-IPADS/HEDB/blob/main/tools/smuggle.py), which reveals an integer column in TPC-H. The reason why smuggle exists is that the Type-II EDB exposes sufficient expression operators for admins to construct an "oracle".
+Sad again, we have discovered an attack named "Smuggle".
+You can find how it works in [tools/smuggle.py](https://github.com/SJTU-IPADS/HEDB/blob/main/tools/smuggle.py), which reveals an integer column in TPC-H. The reason why smuggle exists is that the Type-II EDB exposes sufficient expression operators for admins to construct an oracle.

 ## Smuggle Attacks